strikZie/AsteroidsFX-JPMS/README.md

 The current branch is the implementation of the SpringLab where we use the Spring framework for dependency injection,

 On this branch this is done on the GameEngine module

+Wasn't sure if i was supposed to use autowiring for IEntityProcessors and others, so i first did it with serviceloader, then on the commit e16f3c5  : - serviceloader + autowiring, i change it to use autowiring, and services are annotated as @Component